Trump will nominate a woman next week to succeed Ginsburg on Supreme Court | Politics

 Trump will nominate a woman next week to succeed Ginsburg on Supreme Court

-President Donald Trump on Saturday he will nominate a woman to sit on the U.S. Supreme Court, a move that tip the court further to the right following the death of liberal Ruth Bader Ginsburg.
+President Donald Trump said on Saturday he will nominate a woman to sit on the U.S. Supreme Court, a move that could tip the court further to the right following the death of liberal Ruth Bader Ginsburg.
 "I will be putting forth a nominee next week.
-It will be a woman," Trump said at a campaign rally in Fayetteville, North Carolina.
+It will be a woman," Trump said at a campaign rally in Fayetteville, North Carolina that stretched for over 90 minutes.
 "I think it should be a woman because I actually like women much more than men."

+As Trump spoke, supporters chanted: "Fill that seat."
+He praised Ginsburg as a "legal giant...
+Her landmark rulings, fierce devotion to justice and her courageous battle against cancer inspire all Americans."

-Any nomination would require approval in the Senate, where Trump's Republicans hold a 53-47 majority.
+Any nomination would require approval by a simple majority in the Senate, where Trump's Republicans hold a 53-47 majority.
 Not all Republican senators supported the move: Maine's Susan Collins on Saturday said a nomination should wait.

-"In fairness to the American people, who will either be re-electing the President or selecting a new one, the decision on a lifetime appointment to the Supreme Court should be made by the President who is elected on November 3rd," Collins, facing a tough re-election race herself, said on Twitter.
-Democrats are still seething over the Republican Senate's refusal in 2016 to act on Democratic President Barack Obama's Supreme Court nominee, Merrick Garland.
-Conservative Justice Antonin Scalia died 10 months before that election, and Senate Majority Leader Mitch McConnell then said the Senate should not act on a nominee during an election year.
-He has reversed that stance now.
+"In fairness to the American people, who will either be re-electing the President or selecting a new one, the decision on a lifetime appointment to the Supreme Court should be made by the President who is elected on November 3rd," Collins, facing a tough re-election race herself, said in a statement.
+Democrats are still seething over the Republican Senate's refusal in 2016 to act on Democratic President Barack Obama's Supreme Court nominee, Merrick Garland to replace conservative Justice Antonin Scalia, who died 10 months before that election.

-SENATE RACES IN FOCUS House of Representatives Judiciary Committee Chairman Jerrold Nadler on Saturday said that rushing a court pick through the Senate if Democrats win in November would be "undemocratic."
+SENATE RACES IN FOCUS House of Representatives Judiciary Committee Chairman Jerrold Nadler on Saturday said that rushing a court pick through if Democrats win in November would be "undemocratic."

 He said on Twitter: "Congress would have to act and expanding the court would be the right place to start."
 With Democrats fighting hard to win control of the narrowly divided Senate, confirmation votes could also add pressure to incumbent Republican senators in competitive election races, including Collins and Arizona's Martha McSally.